 1. What is a power system?

-Power systems have significantly evolved over the last century (in the image below you can see how the Swedish grid has evolved, starting from two disconnected power systems to a unified national grid with a complex transmission and distribution system):
+Power systems have significantly evolved over the last century.
+The image below illustrates how the Swedish grid has evolved, starting from two disconnected power systems to a unified national grid with a complex transmission and distribution system.